gabrielfalcao/bose/functional_tests/doc_tests/test_issue119/empty_plugin.rst

 --------------

-Plugins work as long as they implement the minimal interface required by bose.plugins.base.
-They do not have to derive from bose.plugins.Plugin.
+Plugins work as long as they implement the minimal interface required by psychoacoustics.plugins.base.
+They do not have to derive from psychoacoustics.plugins.Plugin.

     >>> class NullPlugin(object):
     ...